-Client: Calvin Caftritz Enterprises
+Client: Calvin Cafritz Enterprises

 Location: Riverdale Park, MD

 Soltesz worked with the Cafritz Company on the development of 36 acres for Riverdale Station, a mixed-use, residential and retail development, a walkable community close to mass transit.
 The development includes 1,000+ unit residential apartment buildings with structured parking, 120 townhomes, office space, and a hotel.

-The roads include infiltration tree pits to collect storm water runoff from the proposed streets and infiltrate water into the ground.
-The pits will have under drains which can collect overflow and direct it to the storm drain system.
+The roads include infiltration tree pits to collect stormwater runoff from the proposed streets and infiltrate water into the ground.
+The pits will have underdrains that can collect overflow and direct it to the storm drain system.
 Permeable paving is used on the main streets and in some pedestrian areas, as a means to gather runoff and infiltrate it back into the ground.
-Additionally, roof top runoff is expected to be managed in a variety of ways, including rain barrels, gray water harvesting and infiltration.
+Additionally, rooftop runoff is expected to be managed in a variety of ways, including rain barrels, gray water harvesting, and infiltration.